Orongo

-The first half of the ceremonial village's 53 stone masonry houses was investigated and restored in 1974, with the remainder completed in 1976 and subsequently investigated in 1985 and again in 1995.
+In 1974 UNESCO sponsored a project to restore Orongo.
+Under the supervision of William Mulloy, with the support of Rapanui archaeologist Sonia Haoa Cardinali, the first half of the ceremonial village's 53 stone masonry houses was investigated and restored in 1974.
+The remainder was completed in 1976 and subsequently investigated in 1985 and again in 1995.
 Orongo now has World Heritage status as part of the Rapa Nui National Park.